-Professor Neil Poulter graduated from St Mary’s Hospital, London, in 1974, following which he trained in General Medicine, and in 1980 moved to Kenya to co-ordinate a collaborative hypertension research programme between the Kenya Medical Research Institute and St Mary's Hospital.
+Professor Neil Poulter qualified at St Mary’s Hospital, London, in 1974, following which he trained in General Medicine.
+He then spent 5 years in Kenya co-ordinating a collaborative hypertension research programme at the Wellcome Trust Research Laboratories in Nairobi.

 On his return to the UK in 1985 he gained an MSc in Epidemiology with distinction at the London School of Hygiene and Tropical Medicine.
 Following this he was Co-PI of the WHO Oral Contraceptive case-control Study at University College London Medical School.

 In 1997 he was appointed Professor of Preventive Cardiovascular Medicine at Imperial College London, where he is currently co-Director of the International Centre for Circulatory Health and Founding Director of the Imperial Clinical Trials Unit.
 He is an Honorary Consultant Physician and Epidemiologist at the Peart-Rose (CVD Prevention) Clinic based at Hammersmith Hospital, London, where he is actively involved in the treatment of patients with hypertension and related problems.

 He was President of the British Hypertension Society from 2003-2005 and President of the International Society of Hypertension (2016-2018).
 In 2008, he was elected as one of the Inaugural Senior Investigators of the NIHR and also elected as a fellow of the Academy of Medical Sciences in 2009.